 3.15 pm End of School

 3.15 – 6.00 pm Out of hours club (OOH Club)

 Children are welcome to be on the school premises from 8.40 am.
 If, in exceptional circumstances, if you need to drop your child earlier please ask a member of staff in advance if this is convenient.

 At the end of the school day please make sure that the school knows whether your child is going home with you or on school transport.
-Children are usually ready for collection at 3.15 pm although occasionally they may be a little late due to unforeseen circumstances.
+Children are ready for collection at 3.15 pm.

 If you need to get anything to your child during the day please go to the office first.
 The main gate and key internal doors are on a security lock to prevent unauthorised entry during the day.
 If there is no one in reception please ring the bell/press the buzzer for attention.
 All visitors must sign in to school in the Visitors’ book which is kept in reception.

 Children who arrive late must be signed in at the office and parents taking children out early must also sign them out.

 FOR SECURITY REASONS, PLEASE DO NOT COLLECT YOUR CHILD DURING THE COURSE OF THE DAY FROM SCHOOL WITHOUT FIRST SEEING A MEMBER OF STAFF AND SIGNING THEM OUT.

 The school has no specific adaptation for access.
 However, both playgrounds, the main building and the demountable classrooms can all be reached without steps.
 The Governing Body will do its utmost to ensure that any alterations and adaptations needed for disabled pupils, parents, staff or Governors are made as soon as the need arises.